 Rt click layer in TOC > Selection > Make this the only selectable layer

+Use “Select Features” button (map with arrow) to select stream segments (“shift” allows multiple streams to be selected).

+Rt click layer in TOC > Open Attribute Table > Show Selected Records button (at bottom) > Rt click ModelClass column > Field Calculator:

-(“shift” allows multiple streams to be selected).Change the ModelClass field to “1” if stream segment should be modeled.
+Change the ModelClass field to “1” if stream segment should be modeled.

-Change the ModelClass field to “0” if stream segment should be modeled.
+Change the ModelClass field to “0” if stream segment should not be modeled.

 Split stream segment using Editor: Split Tool if necessary, be sure to change the split segment that should be modeled to ModelClass== 1, or those not to be modeled to ModelClass == 0.

 Once finished, save edits.